Occupational Requirements Survey

 The Occupational Requirements Survey (ORS) is a survey of establishments in the United States that is conducted by the Bureau of Labor Statistics (BLS).
 Field economists from the BLS interview businesses and other establishments to record the requirements of jobs at the establishment in four areas: cognitive and mental; education, training, and experience; environmental conditions; and physical demands.
-BLS maintains an internal-use file that contains data at the individual or job level but produces a public-use file that summarizes results at the detailed occupation level using the federal government's Standard Occupational Classification (SOC) system.
+BLS maintains an internal-use file that contains data at the individual or job level but produces a public-use file that aggregates estimates at the detailed occupation, occupational group, and all workers levels using the federal government's Standard Occupational Classification (SOC) system.

 BLS collects and publishes ORS data annually.
-After five years of data collection, the agency combines the data into a "wave" that has more reliable estimates because of large sample sizes.
-The most recent wave is from 2018–2023, and the most recent annual data is 2024.
-Data from 2025 is scheduled to be released in November 2025.
+With each year of data collection, the agency aggregates the data as part of a "wave" that has more reliable estimates because of large sample sizes.
+The most recent completed wave is from 2018–2023, and the most recent annual data is 2025.
+Data from 2026 is scheduled to be released in early 2027.

 BLS maintains a central website that houses all information on the ORS, including the public-use data, documentation, studies, and other material.

 The ORS data can be linked to other data that is summarized using the SOC system.
 For example, through its Occupational Employment and Wage Statistics (OEWS) system, BLS provides estimates of the number of workers in each occupation and estimates of the hourly and annual wage distribution within the occupation.
 This linkage via the SOC structure allows for determining the number of workers in jobs with specific requirements and for analysis of the relationship between the wage distribution within an occupation and job requirements.